selvinortiz/craft.patrol/README.md

 ## Patrol 0.8.0
-Patrol aims to improve deployment workflow and security for sites built with [Craft](http://buildwithcraft.com)

 ![Patrol](etc/patrol.png)

 ## TL;DR
+Patrol aims to improve deployment workflow and security for sites built with [Craft](http://buildwithcraft.com)

+## Description
 **Maintenance:** Allows you to display a splash page to let users know that your site is **down for maintenance** while giving authorized users full access to the front-end and CP.

 ![Maintenance Mode](etc/maintenance.png)